GuitarML/TS-M1N3/README.md

 cmake -Bbuild {JUCE_TOOLCHAIN_FILE} -DCMAKE_BUILD_TYPE=Release
 cmake --build build --config Release
 ```
-If all goes well, you should have a LV2 folder with a compiled .so.
+If all goes well, you should have a LV2 folder with a compiled .so. <br>
 6. To generate the TTL files, compile and run the lv2-ttl-generator tool and run
 ```
 ./lv2-ttl-generator <path-to-lv2-so>